A framework for the local information dynamics of distributed computation in complex systems: Information Storage

 and use $a(i,n+1,k)$ to denote finite-$k$ estimates there, noting that the local active information storage is defined for every spatiotemporal point $(i,n)$ in the lattice system.

-The average active information storage will always be positive (as for the excess entropy), but is bounded above by $\log_2 b$ bits where the agent only takes $b$ discrete states.
-The local active information storage is not bound in this manner however, with values larger than $\log_2 b$ indicating that the particular past of an agent provides strong positive information about its next state.
-Furthermore, the local active information storage can be negative, where the past history of the agent is actually misinformative about its next state.
-An observer is misinformed where the past history and observed next state are relatively unlikely to occur together as compared to their separate occurrence.
+The average active information storage will always be positive (as for the excess entropy), but is bounded above by $\log_2 b$ bits if the variable takes one of $b$ discrete values.
+The local active information storage is not bound in this manner however, with values larger than $\log_2 b$ indicating that the particular past of an variable provides strong positive information about its next value.
+Furthermore, the local active information storage can be negative, where the past history of the variable is actually misinformative about its next value.
+An observer is misinformed where the past history and observed next value are relatively unlikely to occur together as compared to their separate occurrence.